-Membership with Community Land Scotland is open to community groups who either already own or who aspire to own land for the benefit of the community.
+Full or Aspiring membership with Community Land Scotland is open to geographic community groups who either already own or who aspire to own land for the benefit of the community.

 How to Join

-There is an annual membership fee of £50 for existing community landowners.
-There is no membership fee charged for those organisations that are aspiring community landowners, but have not yet acquired the land.
+There is an annual membership fee of £50 for post-acquisition community landowners.
+There is no membership fee charged for those organisations that are working towards owning land or buildings.

-If you are able and would like to make a further donation which would support our work in supporting you and the rest of our members, please Make a Donation
+If you are able and would like to make a further donation which would assist our work in supporting you and the rest of our members, please Make a Donation

-As a Full Member of Community Land Scotland you will be part of a growing network of community land owners and aspiring community landowners throughout Scotland.
+As a Member of Community Land Scotland you will be part of a growing network of community landowners and aspiring community landowners throughout Scotland.

 Being part of this network means that you will be able to share your own knowledge and experiences with those in similar situations, and benefit from that shared by others.